k39ajdM2/Maize_Bee_transcriptomics/README.md

-# 2020_workshop_transcriptomics
+# Maize_Bee_transcriptomics
-Public repo for the exploration of transcriptomic analyses post DGE list generation.
+Public repo for the exploration of transcriptomic analyses post DGE list generation of Maize and Bee.